linode/apl-docs/product/roadmap.md

 ### 2023 Q4

-- Implement status indicators within the Otomi Console to keep team users informed about the status of various components, including the Drone pipeline, Build process, Workload management, and Service availability.
+- Implement status indicators within Otomi Console to keep Team users informed about the status of various components, including Drone pipeline, Build processes, Workload management, and Service availability
-- Deploy Otomi by leveraging Drone and ArgoCD.
+- Deploy Otomi by leveraging Drone and ArgoCD
-- Quality assurance cluster for continuous Otomi hardening and performance test.
+- Quality assurance cluster for continuous Otomi hardening and performance test

 ### 2024 Q1

-- Create a Team Dashboard that provides an overview of team-specific resources, using Prometheus metrics as a basis for this information.
+- Add Team Dashboards to provide an overview of team-specific resources using Prometheus metrics
-- Strengthen the Istio service mesh configuration.
+- Harden the Istio service mesh configuration
-- Add support for ARM architecture.
+- Add support for ARM architecture
-- Enable configurable storage classes.
+- Enable user configurable storage classes
-- Implement Gitea with a database managed by the CloudNativePG operator.
+- Implement Gitea with a database managed by the CloudNativePG operator
-- Implement Drone with a database managed by the CloudNativePG operator.
+- Implement Drone with a database managed by the CloudNativePG operator

 ### 2024 Q2

-- Enhance network policies across the platform.
+- Enhance network policies across the platform
-- Develop disaster recovery procedures for core Otomi applications, such as Gitea, Keycloak, Drone, and Harbor.
+- Provide disaster recovery procedures for core Otomi applications, such as Gitea, Keycloak, Drone, and Harbor
-- Establish separate Kubernetes namespaces for Team Applications.
+- Establish separate Kubernetes namespaces for Team Applications
-- Ensure Otomi's security compliance with hardening guides from NSA and CISA.
+- Ensure Otomi's NSA and CISA compliance
-- Create an Application Dashboard.
+- Provide Application Dashboards